SC5/cerebellum/README.md

 ## Store

-Store is a singleton that handles all data operations in cerebellum.
+Store is a singleton that handles all data operations in Cerebellum.
 You register your collections and models to Store by passing them to server and client constructors in **options.stores** (see "Stores (stores.js)" section below for more details).

 Store will automatically cache its state on server and bootstrap client from that state.
 Client will also cache all additional API requests, but you can easily clear caches when needed.